ADM Investors Have Opportunity to Lead Archer-Daniels-Midland Company Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM).
+LOS ANGELES, March 1, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM).

 Class Period: April 30, 2020 – January 22, 2024